 That was honestly like music to my ears.
 No butt shots.
 No big, fat, long needle.
 No butt icing.
 No butt heat applications.
 Phew.

 But vaginal suppositories, at least the ones I am taking, are like vagina pills.
 Really.
 They come with an applicator similar to a tampon applicator, and you insert it through your vagina as far as it goes.Then pushing on the applicator, the pill pops out.
-That pill is then supposed to dissolve and be your body’s added progesterone.
+That pill is then supposed to dissolve and be your body’s added progesterone to support your pregnancy.
 So lucky me, for this mock cycle, I get to insert this three times a day, as soon as I wake up, right before bed, and at some point in the middle of the day.
 As you can probably imagine, the middle of the day insert is not super convenient and would be even worse if it weren’t for this work-from-home/global pandemic situation.

 No one told me this would be messy.
 I had quite a mess with some of the progesterone leaking out and had to clean my underwear twice.
 It really feels like a dissolved pill, mushy, white, and pasty.
 And so, I’ve learned my lesson and am wearing a panty liner from now on.
 Oh, the joys of IVF.